In this article

 - How do I compare with the other candidates you've interviewed for this role?

 - What is your ideal candidate?

-Asking the interviewer questions shows that you’re interested in not only the company, but for them as a person, and that is a great way to build rapport and make a good impression.
+Asking the interviewer questions shows that you're interested in not only the company but also the person, which is a great way to build rapport and make a good impression.

 - What do you enjoy most about working here?

 - How long have you been at the company?